 CNC Machine Programming

-In CNC, machines are operated via numerical control, wherein a software program is designated to control an object.
+In CNC manufacturing, machines are operated via numerical control, wherein a software program is designated to control an object.
 The language behind CNC machining is alternately referred to as G-code, and it’s written to control the various behaviors of a corresponding machine, such as the speed, feed rate and coordination.

 Open/Closed-Loop Machining Systems

-Position control is determined through an open-loop or closed-loop system.
-With the former, the signaling runs in a single direction between the controller and motor.
+During the CNC manufacturing process, position control is determined through an open-loop or closed-loop system.
+With the former, the signaling runs in a single direction between the CNC controller and motor.
 With a closed-loop system, the controller is capable of receiving feedback, which makes error correction possible.
 Thus, a closed-loop system can rectify irregularities in velocity and position.

 In CNC machining, movement is usually directed across X and Y axes.
 The tool, in turn, is positioned and guided via stepper or servo motors, which replicate exact movements as determined by the G-code.
 If the force and speed are minimal, the process can be run via open-loop control.
 For everything else, closed-loop control is necessary to ensure the speed, consistency and accuracy required for industrial applications, such as metalwork.